 This bill proposes several updates to current statutes regarding the temporary custody of juveniles and the training of law enforcement officers and security personnel in Arizona schools.
-Under the new provisions, the Arizona Department of Education (ADE) will be required to establish a training program for law enforcement officers and security personnel employed by school districts or charter schools, with a certificate of completion provided to those who successfully finish the program.
-Additionally, school districts must mandate that any law enforcement officer or security personnel complete this training within one month of their employment, with the option to terminate individuals who fail to do so.
-The bill also clarifies definitions related to law enforcement officers and school safety officers, specifying that certain individuals are exempt from the training if they have completed it within the last two years.
+Under the new provisions, the Arizona Department of Education (ADE), in collaboration with the Arizona Peace Officer Standards and Training Board (AZPOST), will be required to establish a training program for law enforcement officers and security personnel employed by school districts or charter schools.
+Each school district must mandate that these individuals complete the training within one month of their employment, although those who have completed the program within the last two years may be exempt from retaking it.
+Additionally, the bill allows for the termination of employees or contractors who fail to complete the training.

 Statutes affected: